-Courts in the Community 9/24/25 at Alamosa High School
+Courts in the Community

+9/24/25 at Alamosa High School

 - The Colorado Court of Appeals will hold an oral argument at AHS. - The event was initially only open to AHS students.
-Fortunately, the Courts in the Community program and AHS decided to open it up to high school students from other SLV school districts. - However, to attend the event, students will have to commit to participating in the educational piece beforehand. - More details to come, but please spread the word and tell teachers/principals to contact me if their students are interested.
+Fortunately, the Courts in the Community program and AHS opened it up to high school students from other SLV school districts. - However, to attend the event, students will have to commit to participating in the educational piece beforehand. - More details coming soon, but please spread the word and tell teachers/principals to contact me if their students are interested.